 Zara owner Inditex's first-half sales surge ahead of potential slowdown

-MADRID, Sept 14 (Reuters) - Fashion brand Zara's owner Inditex ITX.MC reported on Wednesday a 24.5% jump in six-month sales and a higher profit than a year ago, closing July on a strong footing just before fashion demand started weakening last month due to rampant inflation.
+MADRID, Sept 14 (Reuters) - Fashion brand Zara's owner Inditex ITX.MC reported on Wednesday a 24.5% jump in six-month sales and a higher profit than a year ago, closing July on a strong footing just amid investors concerns that fashion demand started weakening last month due to rampant inflation.

+The company said its revenues rose to 14.84 billion euros ($14.82 billion) between February and July from 11.9 billion euros reported in the same period in 2021.
+It booked a net profit of 1.79 billion euros, 41% up from the 1.27 billion euros registered last year.

+CEO Oscar Garcia Maceiras said sales kept on rising sharply in the most recent weeks.
+However, the annual growth rate slightly slowed down since the end of the first half to 11% in constant currency during the period between August 1 and September 11.

 (Reporting by Corina Pons, editing by Inti Landauro.)